 The consent holder may discharge water at a rate of up to 28 cubic metres per second from the Ruahihi Power Station to the Wairoa River.

-The consent holder must manage the discharge of water from the Ruahihi Power Station to the Wairoa River so that the rate of discharge does not increase or decrease by more than 5 cubic metres per second per minute, except during emergency conditions.
+The consent holder must manage the discharge of water from the Ruahihi Power Station to the Wairoa River so that the rate of discharge does not increase or decrease by more than 5 cubic metres per second per minute, except during Emergency Conditions.

-Advice Note:

-For the purpose of Condition 11.2, emergency conditions exist when:

-a.
-The operation of the Kaimai Hydro-Electric Power Scheme has been compromised as a result of maintenance or a fault on any generator, associated control, or communications equipment or the transmission network; or

-b.
-An event outside the control of the consent holder occurs, such as a flood, earthquake, volcanic eruption, tsunami, forest fire, cyber-attack, or deliberate vandalism or sabotage to the Kaimai Hydro-Electric Power Scheme.

 Warning Signage

-The consent holder must maintain signage at suitable locations downstream of the Ruahihi Power Station to clearly warn the public of potential variations in river levels and flows as a result of operations at the power station.
+The consent holder must maintain signage at suitable locations downstream of the Ruahihi Power Station to clearly warn the public of potential variations in river levels and flows as a result of operations at the Power Station.

 SEDIMENT MONITORING

-Within six months of the grant of this resource consent, the consent holder must submit a Sediment Monitoring Plan prepared by a suitable qualified and experienced geomorphologist to the Bay of Plenty Regional Council for certification.
-The Sediment Monitoring Plan must be prepared with input from a suitably qualified and experienced geomorphologist, and the objective of the plan shall be to:

-Monitor any long-term changes in sediment continuity in the Wairoa River Catchment that may be a result of the continued operation of the Kaimai Hydro Electric Power Scheme.
+Within six months of this resource consent commences, the consent holder must submit a Sediment Monitoring Plan prepared by a suitable qualified and experienced geomorphologist to the Bay of Plenty Regional Council for certification.
+The objective of the plan shall be to monitor any long-term changes in sediment continuity in the Wairoa River Catchment that may be a result of the continued operation of the Scheme to assist in the identification of any required mitigation measures.

-In order to achieve the objective established in Condition 12.1 above, the Sediment Monitoring Plan must, as a minimum, address the following matters:
+In order to achieve the objective established in Condition 12.1 above, the Sediment Monitoring Plan must, as a minimum, include the following matters:

 A summary of the baseline geomorphic conditions in the Wairoa River (WAI-3) and Omanawa River (OMW-4);